-The two Government-wide statements report the School District's net position and how they have changed.
-Net position - the difference between the School District's assets/deferred outflows of resources and liabilities/deferred inflows of resources - are one way to measure the School District's financial health or position.
+The two Government-wide statements report the School District's net position and how it has changed.
+Net position - the difference between the School District's assets/deferred outflows of resources and liabilities/deferred inflows of resources - is one way to measure the School District's financial health or position.